 Alongside essential oils, many nasal sticks contain menthol.
 Menthol is a natural ingredient derived from plants.
 It isn’t known to cause any harmful effects.
 It can also help with allergy symptoms including sore throat, inflammation, and upper airway congestion.

 Inhalation works almost instantly to provide relief.
 This is because the beneficial compounds can quickly pass through the olfactory system and to the brain.

-Some nasal inhalers can cause unwanted side effects.
+Some nasal sticks can cause unwanted side effects.

 When you’re looking at products for allergy relief, some allergy medicines may not be as helpful as others.
 Nasal decongestants such as Propylhexedrine are often found in these products.
 While they can work to help symptoms to an extent, they can also be harmful.
 According to the FDA, decongestants like this can cause anxiety, paranoia, high blood pressure, chest pain, and other side effects.

-Antihistamines in some nasal inhalers or sprays can also cause unwanted side effects.
+Antihistamines in some nasal sticks or sprays can also cause unwanted side effects.
 After long-term use, some can experience an inability to concentrate and drowsiness.

 Finally, you may want to avoid products with steroids or corticosteroids.
 These components can also cause negative reactions if used in excess.
 These include itchy throat, nose irritation, nosebleeds, and bad taste on the tongue.